 The Educational Service Center's Board budgets for resources estimated to be received during the fiscal year.
 The estimated revenues may be amended during the fiscal year if projected increases or decreases in revenue are identified by the Treasurer.
 The amounts reported as the original budgeted amounts on the budgetary schedules reflect the amounts of the estimated revenues when the original appropriations were adopted.
-The amounts reported as the final budgeted amounts on the budgetary schedules reflect the amounts of the estimated revenues on the budgetary schedules reflect the amounts of the estimated revenues when the budgetary schedules reflect the amounts of the estimated revenues in effect at the time final appropriations were passed by the Board.
+The amounts reported as the final budgeted amounts on the budgetary schedules reflect the amounts of the estimated revenues in effect at the time final appropriations were passed by the Board.